ssbc/visual-docs/js/rubber-ducky.md

 ```

 So my general approach for the script is:
-1. Grab the data that I need from the `anim` object
+1. Grab the data that I need from each `anim` object in the `timeline`
 2. Perform calculations on that data where necessary
 3. Put the data into an object with the same general shape as a CSS animation declaration
 4. RegEx the shit out of it to make it work